 The data is mostly symmetrically distributed but there is a small bimodality in the data which is indicated by a small hump towards the right tail of the distribution.

 The data set contains a number of categorical variables one of which is Race.
 A natural question is whether the wage distribution is the same across Race.
 There are several libraries in R which may be used to construct histograms across levels of categorical variables and many other sophisticated graphs and charts.
 One such library is ggplot2.
-Details of functionalities of this library will be given in the R code below.
+Details of the functionalities of this library will be given in the R code below.

 Sample R code for Histogram of Wage by Race